-Microsoft’s stated goal is to make the Unified Interface the only client interface across all Dynamics 365 customer engagement apps and it is no longer investing in new features for the legacy web interface.
+Microsoft’s goal is to make the Unified Interface the only client interface across all Dynamics 365 customer engagement apps and it is no longer investing in new features for the legacy web interface.

-New capabilities are continually being added the new interface which aren't available in the legacy web UI.
-With Microsoft’s product development almost exclusively concentrated on enhancing the new experience the legacy interface is starting to fall behind.
+As new capabilities are continually being added to the new interface which aren't available in the classic web UI the legacy interface is now falling behind.

-Today, the legacy web UI and the new Unified Interface co-exist but at some future point Microsoft will switch off this side by side arrangement and migrate all Dynamics instances across to the Unified Interface.
+Today, the legacy and new interfaces co-exist but at some future point Microsoft will switch off this side by side arrangement and migrate all Dynamics instances to the Unified Interface.

-To demonstrate its wider benefits, in our recent webinar we shared 8 reasons for moving to the Unified Interface now.
+To demonstrate its benefits, in our recent webinar we shared 8 reasons to move to the Unified Interface now.

-- Adding mobile-friendly custom controls for dials, switches and other controls to forms and guided process flows
+- Mobile-friendly custom controls for dials, switches and other controls for forms and guided process flows

 - Embed full Power BI dashboards within Dynamics 365 to discover new insights

-- Add powerful additional functionality by embedding canvas PowerApps within Dynamics 365 forms to create rich visual areas and connect and display data from hundreds of data sources - without any coding involved
+- Embedding canvas PowerApps within Dynamics 365 forms to add new capabilities, create rich visual areas and connect and display data from hundreds of data sources

 - Flattened timeline replaces the social pane to show all record activity detail in a single pane with filter controls across record types and date ranges